Parbad: Demographics

 Per the 2011 census of India, Parbad had a population of 771 individuals: 407 male and 364 female.
 Children aged 0–6 years constituted 127 individuals or about 16.5% of the total population.

 The village has a higher literacy rate than the state average, with an overall literacy of 84.56% — 95.97% for males and 71.38% for females.

 The child sex ratio is 1,117 females per 1,000 males, which is significantly higher than the Jharkhand state average.

 Education

 The village has a government-run primary school, Govt.
 P.S.
 Parbad, which was established in 1960.
 The school provides education up to class 5.

 Economy

 Out of the total population, around 204 individuals were engaged in work activities, which includes both main (18.6%) and marginal (81.4%) work.
 A small portion work as cultivators and agricultural laborers.

-Transportation
+Transport

 The nearest public bus and railway services are located more than 10 km away from the village.